fulco/BlueWindowsTriage/README.md

 4. Execute the script by running the following command:
    ```
-   .\rapid_ir_data_collection.ps1
+   .\BlueWindowsTriage.ps1
    ```

 5. The script will create a timestamped output directory in the format `C:\IncidentResponse\yyyyMMdd_HHmmss`.

-6. The collected data will be saved in various formats (JSON, CSV) within the output directory.
+6. The collected data will be saved in various formats (JSON, CSV, TXT) within the output directory.

 7. After the script finishes execution, the output directory will be compressed into a ZIP file with the same name as the directory.